Code-Institute-Submissions/med_app_trial/README.md

 ### Your Weekly schedule:

 * Mobile view/larger screens:
   By clicking on the "your weekly schedule" link in the navbar this page opens.
   An accordian of the days of the days of the week opens to display medication list for each day of the week.
   By clicking on the floating addition button at the bottom right corner of the page, the 'add medication' form will render.
   By clicking on the floating edit button on the bottom roght corner of the page, the 'edit medications' form will render.

 ### Add medication:

 * Mobile View/larger screens:
   By clicking on the "Add medication" link in the navbar this form opens.
   By clicking on the calendar icon, a popup calendar appears to select the dates prescribed and discontinued.
   By clicking om each of the 'time of day' and 'weekday' boxes, a tick will appear.
   I can enter the name, generic name, doseage and physician name.
   By clicking on the 'add medication' button, I am brought to the 'edit medication list' page and the new medication has been added to the list.

 ### Edit Medication:

 * Mobile View/larger screens:
   By clicking on the "Edit medications" link in the navbar,  a list of all medications appears in accordian form.
   By clicking on each medication name, the accordian opens to display the details of that medication.
-  By clicking on the delete
+  By clicking on the delete button i can delete the medication from the list.
+  By clicking on the edit icon, the edit form renders.
-  By clicking on the calendar icon, a popup calendar appears to select the dates prescribed and discontinued.
+  By clicking on the calendar icon, a popup calendar appears to change the dates prescribed and discontinued.
-  By clicking om each of the 'time of day' and 'weekday' boxes, a tick will appear.
+  By clicking on each of the 'time of day' and 'weekday' boxes, a tick will appear.
-  I can enter the name, generic name, doseage and physician name.
+  I can edit the name, generic name, doseage and physician name.
-  By clicking on the 'add medication' button, I am brought to the 'edit medication list' page and the new medication has been added to the list.
+  By clicking on the 'save' button, I am brought to the 'edit medication list' page and the medication has been edited and saved.